Chapter 1, Part 4

-So because my mom couldn’t handle me, my dad was too ill to take care of me and no one in the family wanted a little bastard child.
-My Aunt took me as a dying wish to my father.
+So because my mom couldn’t handle me, my dad was too ill to take care of me, and no one in the family wanted a little bastard child.
+My aunt took me as a dying wish to my father.

-He knew it was just a matter of time before he passed and wanted to make sure I wasn’t given away to the system.
-Which my Mom and Step Dad tried to do behind everyone’s back, but we will talk about that in a minute.
+He knew it was just a matter of time before he passed and wanted to make sure I wasn’t given away to the system, which my mom and stepdad tried to do behind everyone’s back, but we will talk about that in a minute.

 The Court House Hand Off

 I remember her bending over and putting her hand on my shoulder crying as she talked to me.
-Aunt Susie behind me about 25-30 feet back towards the court room where we were about to be meeting.
+Aunt Susie behind me about 25-30 feet back towards the courtroom where we were about to be meeting.

-I am adding this note in right here… That about 5 months ago… it being 3:29AM March 17, 2014.
-That my Grandpa Novak and Grandma Regina came up with my Aunt Susie to pick up the Autographed Villainism Mixtapes I had made (My Aunt Susie and Uncle Rick send out the T shirts and CDs since my Aunt Susie Works at the Post Office.
+I am adding this note right here…that about 5 months ago… it being 3:29 AM March 17, 2014, that my Grandpa Novak and Grandma Regina came up with my Aunt Susie to pick up the autographed Villainism Mixtapes I had made (my aunt Susie and uncle Rick send out the T-shirts and CDs since my aunt Susie works at the Post Office.
 It helps me a lot!
-They are awesome like that.)
+They are awesome like that).

 They visited and we all went out for food.
 Knowing I was already writing my life story, I wanted to get their side of the story from when I was a kid.

-When they told me the things they told me, It is actually the moment I stopped telling myself it was okay that Mom gave me up.
+When they told me the things they told me, it is actually the moment I stopped telling myself it was okay that Mom gave me up.

 They told me their side of it all:

-1) Things I never knew
+Things I had never known.

-2) Things I had never understood
+Things I had never understood.

-3) Things I never had asked
+Things I had never asked.

-4) Things I never wanted to know until I was mature enough to understand it as a grown person.
+Things I never wanted to know until I was mature enough to understand it as a grown person.

-They couldn’t have told this to 20 year old me….
-Trust me… Youll see why later.
+They couldn’t have told this to 20-year-old me…trust me…you’ll see why later.
 They told me what happened when I was being given up for adoption.

-Apparently my Mom and Step Dad were trying to give me up with out anyone knowing.
+Apparently, my mom and stepdad were trying to give me up without anyone knowing.
 They were trying to give me away to a home and then lock it so that no one in the family could ever find me or have anything to do with me.

-Basically they were trying to get rid of me so that I would never ever be in their lives again.
-So they would never have to worry about me and could just raise their own son.
+Basically, they were trying to get rid of me so that I would never ever be in their lives again – so they would never have to worry about me and could just raise their own son.

-At the time my father was dying fast… He lived in a senior citizen home in his 20s because they were the only place that could care for him properly.
+At the time my father was dying fast…he lived in a senior citizen home in his 20’s because they were the only place that could care for him properly.

-My Grandpa and Grandma were visiting him at the senior citizens home, when a person from Child Services came to speak with my father about if he had given them permission to give me up, since he was still alive and coherent.
+My grandpa and grandma were visiting him at the senior citizens home when a person from Child Services came to speak with my father about if he had given them permission to give me up, since he was still alive and coherent.

-So my Dad immediately told my Grandpa and Grandma to ask everyone in the family if they could take me since he couldn’t in his condition.
+So my dad immediately told my grandpa and grandma to ask everyone in the family if they could take me since he couldn’t in his condition.

 Envision this entire conversation happening in sign language because the brain tumor didn’t allow him to speak properly and he couldn’t hear because he was deaf from the brain tumors.
 Someone had to translate to both him and the Child Services person.

-My Grandma Regina told me while we were sitting there that she had visited my dad in the hospital before he died.
-She said she asked him “If you could have anything right now, one wish, what would it be?”
-And he said “My son.”
+My grandma Regina told me while we were sitting there that she had visited my dad in the hospital before he died.
+She said she asked him, “If you could have anything right now, one wish, what would it be?”
+And he said, “My son.”

 So, we flip back to that moment in Fort Campbell right after I was adopted.
-Lets get to the second half of 1st grade and see what I can Remember.
+Let’s get to the second half of 1st grade and see what I can remember.